-Note that TW has two “modes” of viewing the topics (in commentaries and other types of modules), which are list mode, and tree mode (tree mode is not available in dictionaries because there is no heirarchies).
+Note that TW has two “modes” of viewing the topics (in commentaries and other types of modules), which are list mode, and tree mode (tree mode is not available in dictionaries because there are no hierarchies).

-A list mode is each topic listed basically in linear fashion.
-A tree mode takes a collapsable format where one “node” in the list can be above, under, or equal with other nodes.
-In a commentary this is very useful.
+A list mode is each topic listed basically in a linear fashion.
+A tree mode takes a collapsible format where one “node” in the list can be above, under, or equal with other nodes.
+In a commentary, this is very useful.